theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/merge-data/db-merge-data.md

 In the third step, the temporary table is merged with the target table and then the temporary table is deleted.

 1. In the main window of the Designer, select the respective extraction and click **[Destination]**.
 The window "Destination Settings" opens.
-2. Make sure to choose the correct destination (e.g., PostgreSQL target database).
+2. Make sure to choose the correct destination: a database destination.
 3. Navigate to the right part of the "Destination Settings" window and apply the following settings:
 - **Preparation**: *Prepare Merge* to create a temporary staging table
 - **Row Processing**: *Fill merge staging table* to add data to the staging table